-The Relentless Knives E news is published on a monthly basis, and written by Daniel M. Certo.
-Knife Tests and Reviews By: Maj.
-Ian Humphrey.
-Other writings by various contributers..
+The Relentless Knives E news is published and written by Daniel M. Certo.
+Knife Tests and Reviews By: LT Col. Ian Humphrey.
+Other writings by various contributors..
 All information is protected by U.S. Copyright, Trademark and Patent laws.
 Send us your questions, comments and or articles.
 Contact us Thanks for reading the E news.

 Relentless M4X Punisher knife in the hands of Ray Stevenson in 2008 Lions gate Movie Punisher War Zone

 Also we think Lexi Alexander is 10X and the best director worldwide.
 She owns a Relentless Knife.....!
 Click her photo to read her blog.
 See her latest movie Lifted on NetFlix